Research

 Research Interests

-My research advances the methodological foundations of empirical science across the social sciences, particularly those with psychological or behavioral predictors or outcomes.
+My research advances the methodological foundations of empirical science across the social and behavioral sciences.
 I develop and refine statistical and psychometric methods that enable researchers to design more rigorous studies, draw more accurate inferences, and build a cumulative scientific literature.
-This work addresses a fundamental challenge: without appropriate research design and principled analysis methods, empirical findings become unreliable, hindering scientific progress and practical application.
-I work at the nexus of research design, statistical inference, and measurement theory, with particular emphasis on ensuring that studies are optimally designed before data collection begins—the point where researchers have the greatest leverage to prevent methodological shortcomings rather than attempt post-hoc corrections.
+Without appropriate research design and principled analysis methods, empirical findings become unreliable—hindering both scientific progress and practical application.
 My collaborations span psychology, management, education, marketing, information technology, and behavioral medicine, applying and extending methodological tools to address substantive questions in each domain.
 As Tukey observed, “the best thing about being a statistician is that you get to play in everyone’s backyard!”

-My primary methodological contributions center on the interplay between effect sizes, confidence intervals, statistical significance, and sample size planning.
-Sample size planning represents one of the most consequential decisions in research design.
-Studies with excessive sample sizes may waste resources, delay knowledge dissemination, and may expose more participants to risk than necessary.
-Conversely, underpowered studies compromise inferential precision, reduce the likelihood of detecting meaningful effects, and squander participants’ time and researchers’ efforts.
-My work provides researchers with principled frameworks—particularly accuracy in parameter estimation (AIPE) approaches—for determining appropriate sample sizes based on their specific inferential goals.
-The design stage is where researchers exert the greatest influence on study quality, and my methods help ensure that this opportunity is leveraged effectively.
+My primary contributions center on the interplay between effect sizes, confidence intervals, statistical significance, and sample size planning.
+Sample size planning is one of the most consequential decisions in study design.
+Studies with excessive sample sizes waste resources, delay knowledge dissemination, and may expose more participants to risk than necessary.
+Conversely, underpowered studies compromise inferential precision, reduce the likelihood of detecting meaningful effects, and squander participants’ and researchers’ efforts.
+My work provides principled frameworks—particularly accuracy in parameter estimation (AIPE) approaches—for determining appropriate sample sizes based on specific inferential goals.
+The design stage is where researchers exert the greatest influence on study quality, and where potential methodological shortcomings can be prevented rather than patched after the fact.

 Broader Methodological Interests